We advise to first read this short guide, and then optionally follow up with a framework specific guide.

 We register the <file-pond> custom element using the defineFilePond function.

-Then we call defineFilePond and pass the imported locale as our default locale.
+Let’s import both the function and the English locale, then we call defineFilePond to register the <file-pond> custom element and pass the imported locale to set our default locale.

 <form action="/upload" method="POST">